14 Types of Employee Training Programs (+Benefits, Examples)

 • Hands-on training on machines and equipment.

-• In-person group training sessions for soft skills training like customer service, team-building, and client management.
+• In-person group training sessions and simulation training for soft skills training like customer service, team-building, and client management.

 • Formal courses through outside vendors on business and other topics.